top of page

 How We Operate

 Collective impact is the foundation of all we do.
-That is, the Network’s ideas, plans, resources, work, and results are shared by everyone involved—not just the leaders or a small “inside” group.
-Our goal is to serve the Harvey community with as much equity as possible.
+That means the Network’s ideas, plans, resources, work, and impact are shared by everyone—not just leaders or a small “inside” group.
+We strive to uplift the Harvey community with equity and joy.

 About Harvey

 Harvey schools include elementary districts 147 and 152, and its secondary school is Thornton Township High School.
 Its houses of worship include rich array of religions and denominations.
-Various community groups provide options for social, arts, sports/active living, and other interests around the community.
-Harvey’s residents are diverse, with significant communities of African American, Latino/Hispanic, and Asian American ethnicity and heritage.
+Various organizations and groups in the community provide options for social, arts, sports/active living, and other interests around the community.

 2023_4th_of_July Image